Continuing Education Activity

 The patient is classically placed in a supine position with the neck extended.
 Alternatively, to facilitate the view of the glottis, the patient may have his or her lower cervical spine flexed with the upper cervical spine extended in the “sniffing position.”
 The benefit of neck extension, as observed by Sellick, is that vomitus is directed away from the airway.

 The practitioner who is performing the maneuver will often stand on the right side of the patient.
 The practitioner will use anatomical landmarks, including the thyroid cartilage and cricothyroid membrane, to identify the cricoid ring.
-Once identified, the practitioner may use the dominant hand or whichever hand is most able to apply appropriate pressure without impeding the function of the team member performing the intubation.
-The thumb will remain on the patient’s right side of the cricoid ring with the second digit placed on the contralateral side of the cricoid ring.
+Once identified, the practitioner may use the dominant hand or whichever hand is most able to apply appropriate pressure without impeding the team member's function performing the intubation.
+The thumb will remain on the patient’s right side of the cricoid ring, with the second digit placed on the contralateral side of the cricoid ring.
 The practitioner may place the third digit on the same side as the second digit if this is found to be more comfortable.
-While the patient is awake, a pressure of 10 N or 1 kg is appropriate until induction is complete.
+While the patient is awake, a 10 N or 1 kg pressure is appropriate until induction is complete.
 Once the patient is unconscious, approximately 30 N or 3 kg will be applied in a posterior direction to the cricoid ring.
 The constant pressure should be maintained until the endotracheal tube is appropriately placed with the cuff inflated to protect the airway.
 When applying cricoid pressure in pediatric patients, the pressure should be decreased, considering the increased deformability of soft structures.
 A pressure of 20 N is effective when the patient is in a head-up position.

 A double-handed maneuver may be implemented when there is a concern for cervical spine instability.
 In such situations, the practitioner will use his or her free hand to support the posterior cervical spine while providing cricoid pressure.

-It is generally recommended that gastric tubes are used before intubation in cases of patients who have been identified as having a full stomach.
+It is generally recommended that gastric tubes are used before intubation in patients who have been identified as having a full stomach.
 Sellick initially believed that cricoid pressure would be ineffective while a gastric tube was in place.
 This concern was unsubstantiated as subsequent studies have demonstrated that the tube deviates to the side of the esophagus with occlusion possible.

-Cricoid pressure should not be confused with a technique commonly referred to as “BURP” (backward, upward, rightward, pressure on the thyroid cartilage) used to aid in the visualization of the glottis during intubation.
+Cricoid pressure should not be confused with a technique commonly referred to as “BURP” (backward, upward, rightward, pressure on the thyroid cartilage), used to aid in the visualization of the glottis during intubation.

-Discomfort, retching, and nausea may be observed in the awake or under-anesthetized patient.
+Discomfort, retching, and nausea may be observed in awake or under-anesthetized patients.
 More serious complications would include airway compromise, traumatization in the under-anesthetized, esophageal rupture, cricoid fracture, and potential worsening of cervical spine injuries.
 Some of these complications may be avoided by waiting until induction is complete, applying proper pressure to the cricoid, and effectively supporting the cervical spine while performing the maneuver.
 There are concerns about arterial compression with some cricoid devices that are being investigated.

 One study found that the incidence of significantly longer intubation time and higher Lehane and Cormack scores indicate that intubation may be more challenging in the cricoid pressure versus the sham group.
 There was no significant difference in traumatic intubations between the sham and cricoid pressure groups.
 There was no difference in mortality, length of stay, or aspiration.
 However, the prevalence of aspiration was low in the study at 0.5%, with pregnant patients (emergent cases not included).

-Increased support of cricoid pressure in the United States compared to the rest of the globe is attributed to higher concern for medico-legal entanglements.
+Increased support of cricoid pressure in the United States compared to the rest of the globe is attributed to greater concern for medico-legal entanglements.
 There is a low level of evidence by expert consensus for the use of cricoid pressure.
 Despite its use, aspiration is not fully preventable.